On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Empirical Mixer Activity

-Because mixers break the linkability between addresses, malicious actors may choose mixers to hide their traces.
-To gain initial insights into how malicious users adopt TC, we first crawl $6{,}340$ phishing and hack-related addresses from Etherscan and CryptoScamDB\footnote{\href{https://etherscan.io/accounts/label}{https://etherscan.io/accounts/label} and \href{https://cryptoscamdb.org/scams}{https://cryptoscamdb.org/scams}}.
-We denote the $6{,}340$ addresses as \emph{malicious addresses} and analyze whether they appear in the set of TC depositors and withdrawers.
+{\textbf{Launching attacks:} Malicious actors may adopt mixers to hide their identities.
+To gain initial insights into how malicious users adopt \TC, we first crawl $6{,}611$ blockchain phishing- and attack-related addresses from the dataset provided by the DeFi Attack SoK~\cite{zhou2022sok}.
+This dataset contains data from \emph{(i)} Etherscan, \emph{(ii)} Rekt News, \emph{(iii)} Slowmist, \emph{(iv)} Cryptosec, and \textit{(v)} CryptoscamDB.
+We regard the $6{,}611$ addresses as \emph{malicious addresses} and find that \numtotalmixerAttackers addresses out of them appear in \TC depositor and withdrawer sets.

-\pparagraph{Malicious Addresses in Distance 1} We identify $47$ malicious addresses, depositing $62{,}548.2 \thinspace \ETH$ ($2.94\%$) into TC, and $36$ malicious addresses withdrawing $851.7 \thinspace \ETH$ from the four TC pools.
-Through manual transaction inspection, we find that $18$ addresses withdraw \ETH from the TC pools, then launch an attack (e.g., phishing scams, hacking centralized exchanges, etc.), before re-depositing the resulting profit to the mixer (cf.\ Table~\ref{tab:attacker_with_relayer}).
-For instance, the \href{https://etherscan.io/address/0x07E02088D68229300Ae503395c6536f09179dc3e}{\texttt{xToken Exploiter}} withdraws $10$~\ETH from TC as the source of funds to launch an attack while re-depositing $5{,}855$~\ETH into TC.